codio-content/MySQL-Constraints_and_Keys/.guides/content/SQL-left-outer-join-ba8c.md

-In the `mysql` command line, `USE` the `school` database and let's examine the output of the following SQL multi-line statement:
+In the `mysql>` prompt, `USE` the `school` database and let's examine the output of the following SQL multi-line statement:

 ```
 mysql> SELECT * FROM classrooms